corrad1nho/qomui/README.md

 - [change] adjusted OpenVPN configs of Mullvad and Windscribe to match official ones
 - [bugfix] tray icon not always updated after establishing double hop connection
 - [bugfix] qomui crashes while performing latency checks when server(s) are deleted

-version 0.6.1:
-- [new] support for Windscribe
-- [new] support for ProtonVPN
-- [change] missing flags for Windscribe added
-- [change] autocompletion for "c" and "v" options in cli
-- [change] most cli commands are not case-sensitive anymore
-- [bugfix] alternative dns servers not parsed correctly
-- [bugfix] crashes when loading default configuration
-- [bugfix] configs are not imported if url cannot be resolved
-- [bugfix] old connection not killed after network change detected (in rare cases)